 This is the first book in the Crossover series.
 It’s a New York Times Best Seller and has won many prestigious literary awards.
 Basketball is the backdrop for this tender story about the relationship between two brothers and the loss of their father.
 Young readers might resist the format at first.
 This book is written entirely in verse. but once they are into it, they won’t be able to put it down.

 This is a fantastic and moving read.
 It is the true story of 9 Americans and their gritty quest for gold at the 1936 Olympics in Berlin, Germany.
-Set during the depression, the YA version of the New York Times bestseller still delivers the book’s incredible message of overcoming obstacles against great odds and midst intense hardship.
-If you are feeling like your kids could use a little perspective reading they are certain to have an increased appreciation for their blessings after reading boys in the boat.
+Set during the depression, the YA version of the New York Times bestseller still delivers the book’s incredible message of overcoming obstacles against great odds and amidst intense hardship.
+If you are feeling like your kids could use a little perspective reading, they are certain to have an increased appreciation for their blessings after reading Boys In The Boat.

 This is a very touching story about a 16-year-old girl who loves track and is an avid runner until she loses her leg in a car accident.
 An inspirational and heartwarming read about overcoming adversity.
 The book also details the physical and emotional struggles of dealing with a disability and deals with life and death themes.
 For ages 12 and older.

 This is an excellent and super enjoyable book by NBA legend Kareem Adbul-Jabar.
 The NBA’s all-time leading scorer and only 6-time MVP is a fascinating sports figure with an incredibly interesting journey.
-In his book he shares his first hand account of many of the challenges he faced as a young black man growing up.
+In his book, he shares his first-hand account of many of the challenges he faced as a young black man growing up.
 This is as much a story about social justice and intellect as it is about the basketball legend’s upbringing.
-His story and interactions with other sports legends like Karrems’ former coach John Wooden provide great insight into basketball, race relations, charting your own coarse in life.
+His story and interactions with other sports legends like Karrems’ former coach John Wooden provide great insight into basketball, race relations, and charting your own course in life.

-MICHAEL PHELPS BENEATH THE SURFACE; by Michael Phelps
+MICHAEL PHELPS BENEATH THE SURFACE; by John Lohn

-This is a special book with incredibly beautiful art work and great stories for the middle school age readers.
+This is a special book with incredibly beautiful artwork and great stories for middle-school-age readers.
 The narrator feels like a grandfather reminiscing and sharing tales from the past.
 While readers will learn about the history of the Negro League (which is hard to believe ever actually existed) and black baseball icons like Satchel Paige, this isn’t just a baseball book.
 It’s a lesson in history and perseverance.
 It’s a book about a group of men overcoming segregation, prejudice, and appalling injustices to pursue something they love.

 This is such a sweet and inspirational book for young women.
 My daughter received it as a gift.
-It is a coffee table type book filled with photographs and quotes encouraging authenticity and celebrating girls being themselves.
+It is a coffee table-type book filled with photographs and quotes encouraging authenticity and celebrating girls being themselves.
 Sports is only a small theme.
-It’s a great book for all young women to own and keep on their bedside table.
+It’s a great book for all young women to own and keep on their bedside tables.

-From two-time Olympic softball player, Jenny Finch.
-This is Great book for any female playing any sport, not just softball players.
+From two-time Olympic softball player Jenny Finch.
+This is a great book for any female playing any sport, not just softball players.
 Through her own story of overcoming adversity and reaching the pinnacle of success in her sport, Finch delivers a message of believing in yourself.
-The impact sports have on a young women’s self esteem is a theme though out the book.
-Finch provides insight and encouragement on how to handle pressure, how to be a good friend and teammate and how to appreciate and love yourself.
+The impact sports have on a young women’s self-esteem is a theme throughout the book.
+Finch provides insight and encouragement on how to handle pressure, how to be a good friend and teammate, and how to appreciate and love yourself.

 Alex Flanagan co-founded I love to watch you play in 2015.
 She was flying home from an NFL work assignment when a learning specialist, who was sitting next to her, shared 5 reasons she shouldn’t feel guilty missing her son’s game.
 She shared their conversation on her own website alexflanagan.com and the response was so overwhelming it inspired her to c0-create ILTWYP to help parents like herself navigate youth sports.